The Counselling Session

 The fee per session is €80.
 We will meet at the same time each week and your session will last one hour.
 The full fee applies if you cancel a session with less than a week’s notice or if you don’t arrive for your session.
 In order to retain your weekly slot you must be available to attend at least five out of every six sessions (excluding annual holidays).

 Payment is by cash, bank transfer or Revolut.
 There is no facility for credit/debit cards.
 If you have private health insurance it is worth checking with your provider if you are entitled to claim any money back on your policy.

 Sometime during your first couple of sessions I will go through a registration form with you that will include your contact details and information about the confidentiality of your sessions.
 I will give you a copy of this form to keep.

 Length of time in counselling

 Counselling that deals with a specific, known issue (e.g. a difficulty in a personal relationship) may last a number of weeks.
 An initial presenting problem can lead us to deeper work that looks at the roots of the issues you are experiencing in your life.
 I have worked with clients on a short-term basis (6-12 weeks) and also have clients who have been with me for much longer than this.
 You can trust that you will know yourself how long you need.
-We will review our work together every six weeks to ensure that you feel therapy is benefiting you and that you are moving in the right direction.
+We will review our work together regularly to ensure that you feel therapy is benefiting you and that you are moving in the right direction.